ethereum/EIPs/SIPS/sip-53.md

 At present these options are defined on a particular maturity condition, but the system could readily be augmented with a range of richer conditions.

-If the inputs inputs are restricted to only to a single price, there are many useful predicates that can be defined on that price beyond the over-under condition proposed in this document.
+If the inputs are restricted to only to a single price, there are many useful predicates that can be defined on that price beyond the over-under condition proposed in this document.
 For example, the options could pay out depending on whether the underlying price at maturity is within a percentage of its initial value.
-If inputs are not restricted to to a single price, comparisons can be made between several different oracle outputs.
+If inputs are not restricted to a single price, comparisons can be made between several different oracle outputs.
 For example, options could pay out based on whether the Nikkei 225 grew by more than the FTSE 100.

 In fact any predicate accepting inputs from Synthetix oracles could be used as a maturity condition for options.